Table of Contents:

 The success of a seamless, resinous flooring installation depends on the meticulous preparation of the concrete surface.
 Proper preparation is crucial to ensure adhesion, longevity, and a flawless finish.
 In this blog, we explore the essential steps involved in preparing concrete for a resinous flooring installation.

 Properly prepping concrete is a foundational step in your flooring installation process.
 The preparatory phase of opening concrete pores creates a rougher texture for the resinous material to bond to, and ensures the longevity, durability and aesthetic appeal of your finished floor.
-Improper prep.
 Improper preparation can lead to various issues that compromise the floor’s durability, appearance and overall performance.

 Concrete surfaces are porous and can contain contaminants like oil, grease, dirt or remnants from existing coatings.
 These impurities can hinder adhesion and lead to delamination, bubbling or premature failure of the new flooring system.